keboola/connection-docs/tutorial/manipulate/index.md

 We will create it in the transformation.

 The *Destination* field refers to the name of the output table in Storage.
-It will be auto-generated to `out.c-opportunity.opportunity_denorm` which is perfectly fine.
+It will be auto-generated to `out.c-opportunity.opportunity_denorm`, which is perfectly fine.
 It will create the `opportunity_denorm` table in the `opportunity` [bucket in the output stage](/storage/tables/) in Storage.
-Neither the table nor the bucket does exist, but they will be created once the transformation runs.
+Neither the table nor the bucket exist, but they will be created once the transformation runs.

 After you finish Output Mapping, you will see this: